We NEED your help!

 • Scott County has invested in adventure tourism to grow its economy.
 Roberta II and its transfer station would destroy these efforts.

 • A new sports complex has been built near the proposed landfill site.
-Air pollution and odor would put children and families at risk.
+Air pollution and odor put children and families at risk.

 5. Closing: Thank the recipients for their time and attention.
 UNDER YOUR SIGNATURE, WRITE YOUR FULL MAILING ADDRESS SO THEY KNOW YOU ARE TRULY AFFECTED!